I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_send_invitation_response_parameters.md

 ## Members

-`bUseGroupBSSID`

-If TRUE, the BSSID in <b>GroupBSSID</b> is included in the invitation response.
-Otherwise, <b>GroupBSSID</b> is not valid.

-`bUseSpecifiedOperatingChannel`

-If TRUE, the operatin channel specified in <b>OperatingChannel</b> is included in the invitation response.
-Otherwise, the miniport driver may choose its own operating channel if <b>Status</b> == <b>DOT11_WFD_STATUS_SUCCESS</b>.
-If <b>Status</b> != <b>DOT11_WFD_STATUS_SUCCESS</b>, the miniport must not include the operating channel attribute in the inivitation response.

-`DialogToken`

-The dialog token received from the invitation request packet.
-This dialog token will be used in  the invitation response  packet.

-`GroupBSSID`

-The BSSID used by the P2P Group Owner for its P2P Group.

 `Header`

 Specifies the type, revision and size of the <b>DOT11_SEND_INVITATION_RESPONSE_PARAMETERS</b> structure.
 The required settings for the members of <b>Header</b> are the following: